-&lt;sup>2 Commission Delegated Regulation (EU) No 1268/2012 of 29 October 2012 on the rules of application of Regulation (EU, Euratom) No 966/2012 of the European Parliament and of the Council on the financial rules applicable to the general budget of the European Union (OJEU L 362, 31.12.2012, p.
-1).
+Commission Delegated Regulation (EU) No 1268/2012 of 29 October 2012 on the rules of application of Regulation (EU, Euratom) No 966/2012 of the European Parliament and of the Council on the financial rules applicable to the general budget of the European Union (OJ EU L 362, 31.12.2012, p.
+1, ELI: http://data.europa.eu/eli/reg_del/2012/1268/oj).

-4. The European Union and the Republic of Uzbekistan may co-finance programmes and projects.
-The Parties shall coordinate programmes and projects on financial and technical cooperation and shall exchange information on all sources of assistance.

-5. In order to ensure the principle of transparency of the European Union's financial and technical assistance process for Uzbekistan, the European Union shall provide the competent authorities of the Republic of Uzbekistan on a regular basis with information on the expenditures under each programme and project allocated to the Republic of Uzbekistan within European Union bilateral programmes.

-6. Aid effectiveness, as laid down in the OECD Paris Declaration on Aid Effectiveness adopted on 2 March 2005, the Backbone Strategy on Reforming Technical Cooperation of the European Union, the reports of the European Court of Auditors, and the lessons learnt from implemented and ongoing cooperation programmes of the European Union in the Republic of Uzbekistan, shall be the basis for the delivery of financial assistance of the European Union to the Republic of Uzbekistan.
+- 3. Financial assistance shall be based on annual action programmes established by the European Union, following consultations with the Republic of Uzbekistan. - 4.
+The European Union and the Republic of Uzbekistan may co-finance programmes and projects.
+The Parties shall coordinate programmes and projects on financial and technical cooperation and shall exchange information on all sources of assistance. - 5.
+In order to ensure the principle of transparency of the European Union's financial and technical assistance process for the Republic of Uzbekistan, the European Union shall provide the competent authorities of the Republic of Uzbekistan on a regular basis with information on the expenditures under each programme and project allocated to the Republic of Uzbekistan within European Union bilateral programmes. - 6.
+Aid effectiveness, as laid down in the OECD Paris Declaration on Aid Effectiveness adopted on 2 March 2005, the Backbone Strategy on Reforming Technical Cooperation of the European Union, the reports of the European Court of Auditors, and the lessons learnt from implemented and ongoing cooperation programmes of the European Union in the Republic of Uzbekistan, shall be the basis for the delivery of financial assistance of the European Union to the Republic of Uzbekistan.